Chin chin holds a BS degree in food technology. She enjoys sharing important information about health and food-related topics.

 The American Heart Association lists these risk factors for heart disease:

 - Genetics and ethnic background: Individuals with a family history are at greater risk, particularly Native Americans, Mexican-Americans, African-Americans, Native Hawaiians, and some Asian-Americans

 - Overweight and obesity

 The true secret to keeping heart health is to do something early in life simply because prevention is the best means of avoiding heart disease.
-What this means is making healthy lifestyle decisions, such as diet, physical exercise and not smoking to lessen the actual risks for heart associated concerns.
-Additionally, it is vital that you talk to your physician if you have one of the risks in the list to seek early intervention and suitable healthcare assistance.
+What this means is making healthy lifestyle decisions, such as diet, physical exercise and not smoking to lessen the actual risks for heart-associated concerns.
+Additionally, it is vital that you talk to your physician if you have one of the risks on the list to seek early intervention and suitable healthcare assistance.

 Obesity is now an epidemic in developed nations including the United States.
 Ideally, you should keep your body weight from ever going above acceptable ranges.
 However, if you ever become obese, you could begin establishing healthy eating habits and physical exercise routines as soon as possible to shed weight.

 You could find out if you're overweight by doing this: Measure your body weight in pounds and divide it by your height in inches squared.
 Then, multiply that by 703.
 A value above 25 indicates you are overweight, and a value above 30 indicates you're obese.
 You can also get BMI scales to easily figure out where you are to be able to assess obesity.